 During the program, students remain candidates for degrees in their home college or university (if enrolled), and are not candidates for a degree in Oxford University.
 It remains, then, entirely the prerogative of the home college or university to decide how much (if any) credit they wish to award for the academic work accomplished during the program.
 Therefore it is important for you to obtain approval from your home college advisors in advance of the program.
 It will be entirely up to them to evaluate your work so you should keep copies of any academic work accomplished in Oxford, together with the course syllabus and any reading lists.
 We urge you to discuss your plans with your overseas study adviser, your department head, or your registrar to obtain the benefit of their advice.
 As stated elsewhere in this acceptance letter, you should make certain in advance that your home college would approve your credit transfer.

-The cost for the Summer Program is $3,990.00, which includes the lecture series, central Oxford housing, three or more educational tours of Oxford and the surrounding cities of cultural and educational significance, and several informal receptions (not transportation to and from Oxford or food).
+The cost for the Program is $4,850.00, which includes the lecture series, central Oxford housing, three or more educational tours of Oxford and the surrounding cities of cultural and educational significance, and several informal receptions (not transportation to and from Oxford or food).

-OSAP’s IR Programs are open to all students aged 18 and older, of all majors and grade levels.
+OSAP’s IR Program is open to all students aged 18 and older, of all majors and grade levels.

 There are a limited number of places available, so it essential that applicants begin the process as soon as possible.